Stop IP Leakage: How to Protect IP

 Why IP Leakage Happens

-As companies continue to expand their workforce around the world, acquire other companies, or get consolidated into larger enterprises, they oversee a vast network of design teams located across many different countries.
+As companies continue to expand their distributed workforces around the world, acquire other companies, or get consolidated into larger enterprises, they oversee a vast network of design teams located across many different locations.

 These teams often collaborate across geographies — providing design assets and other collaterals to multiple projects.
 Plus, a complex and often overworked IT infrastructure of storage, data centers, and network connectivity underpins these teams.